nzero/SteamOS-Tools/README.md

 ## Contents
 * artwork - Banners and various images/artwork for SteamOS.
 * cfgs/ - various configuration files, including package lists for Debian software installations.
 * docs/ - Various documentation.
-Previously hosted script documentation that is now on teh wiki.
+Previously hosted script documentation that is now on the wiki.
 * ext-game-installers/ - Game installers for games outside Steam (e.g. GZDoom).
 * extra/ - Various extra scripts
 * game-fixes - A location to store some small deployable fixes for games.